Pearsall Hall 570-408-4074 (T) 570-408-7807 (F) Email

 Section1: Regular meetings will be held monthly as scheduled by the current presiding president.

 Section 2: All members of the organization have the opportunity to attend meetings to voice questions or concerns.
-Meeting times are posted on the NSO information board in the Clinical Nursing Simulation Center (CNSC).
+Meeting times are emailed by the president and may also be posted on the NSO information board in the student lounge.

 Section 3: Only elected officers may vote on motions made by the organization.